Social interaction in MMORPGs: Virtual relationships in MMORPGs

 In a study performed by Nick Yee, 39.4% of male respondents and 53.3% of female respondents rated their MMORPG friends as comparable or better than their material world friends.
 There are a number of theories about why strong relationships form in virtual worlds.
 The players in these environments are likely to already have much in common.
 For example, in one study 36% of respondents work in the IT industry and 68% of respondents have experience with table-top role-playing games.
 In addition to sharing professional and entertainment interests, players are also likely to share common personality traits associated with these fields.

 The high-stress crisis scenarios that groups encounter in combat-oriented play, paired with player's emotional investment in the environment, may build trust among the players.
-MMORPG's also rely on fantastic metaphors and cultural myths, including ideas of chivalric romance, that encourage idealization of persons and relationships.
+MMORPGs also rely on fantastic metaphors and cultural myths, including ideas of chivalric romance, that encourage idealization of persons and relationships.

 The restricted nature of the communication between players may allow a sender to carefully craft their self-presentation and the receiver may inflate the relatively few pieces of communication into an idealized picture of the sender.
 Because avatars are capable of only a subset of human gestures and expressions miscommunication or slippages in coordination (i.e. communication that is overlapping, missed, or late) do occur.

 Although perceptions of these virtual interactions are often inaccurate, the lack of cues and increased control over how a player presents themselves sometimes facilitate romantic relationships.
 In-game marriage ceremonies are one way that players express affection for one another.
 An in-game marriage may also represent a strategic alliance or other storytelling mechanism.

 However, some relationships initiated in the game environment carry over to the material world.
 According to Nicholas Yee, 15.7% of male MMORPG players and 5.1% of female MMORPG players physically dated someone they met in an MMORPG.